thelastpickle/cassandra-reaper/README.md

 registered clusters, which means that any changes done to the storage will reflect to the running system dynamically.

-You can also run the Reaper with memory storage, which is not persistent, which means that all the registered clusters, column families, and repair runs will be lost upon service restart.
-The memory based storage is meant to be used for testing purposes only.
+You can also run the Reaper with memory storage, which is not persistent, and is meant to be used only for testing purposes.

 This project is built on top of Dropwizard: http://dropwizard.io/